Algarve Tourism Market Insights

 3. Property Prices and Investment Hotspots

-In today’s Algarve, it’s not just about “coastal”—it’s about character, connection, and consistency.
+In today’s Algarve, it’s not just about “coastal” — yes, it’s about character, connection, and consistency.
 Smart buyers and hosts are looking beyond obvious beachfronts to locations offering lifestyle depth, long-stay appeal, and steady capital growth.

 According to Idealista’s Portugal Market Report (Q2 2025), the average property price in the Algarve is now €3,533 per m², with several towns performing well above the regional norm.